Skip to content

 PSNA

-Penn State Health Milton S. Hershey Medical Center is an approved provider of nursing continuing professional development by Pennsylvania State Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+Penn State Health Milton S. Hershey Medical Center is approved as a provider of nursing continuing professional development by Pennsylvania State Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.

 Patient Safety

-This program includes 6.25 hours of patient safety/risk management education as required by the Pennsylvania State Board of Medicine.
+This activity includes 6.75 hours of patient safety/risk management education as required by the Pennsylvania State Board of Medicine.

 Fees